 Apart from its sleep mojo, it’s also considered “a free radical scavenger and broad-spectrum antioxidant” and melatonin has been studied for its antioxidant effects.

 Additionally, melatonin might provide other benefits.
 See the final section of this article for these benefits and what science says about them so far.
+Read more about other ways to help with insomnia and sleep in this insightful article.

 What is a Melatonin Supplement Used for?